waldyrious/Angles.jl/README.md

 julia> α = Degree(β)
 Angles.Degree{Float64}(90.0)

+julia> p = Proportion(α)
+Angles.Proportion{Float64}(0.5)

-julia> Radian(α)
+julia> Radian(p)
 Angles.Radian{Float64}(1.5707963267948966)
 ```

 The computational cost for this functionality should be negligible.
 To keep it that way, many arguably relevant functionalities were excluded.
-Some of the excluded functionalities are: directionality (i.e. clockwise versus counterclockwise), auto-wrapping, auto-eliciting the `sinpi` versions, and fixed-point arithmetic for additional accuracy.
+Some of the excluded functionalities are: directionality (i.e. clockwise versus counterclockwise), auto-wrapping, and fixed-point arithmetic for additional accuracy.

 The major disadvantage of this package (in its current, 2017-07, state) is the fact that there are no additional functions defined for subtypes of `Angle` (e.g. `+`, `*`, `√`).
 This needs to be fixed.